Modified Brans-Dicke theory with space-time anisotropic parameters: Introduction

 Modifications of Brans-Dicke theory have been actively pursued.
 Most notable is the introduction of the potential for the Brans-Dicke scalar.
 For example, in Ref. \cite{Bertolami:1999dp,Sen:2000zk}, BD theory with a suitable self-interacting potential for the BD scalar field was proposed to account for the accelerated expanding of the Universe.
 In another example, it can be shown that $f (R)$ gravity in the metric formalism is equivalent to BD theory with a potential and the parameter $\omega_{{\rm BD}}=0$ \cite{DeFelice:2010aj}.

-Another alternative is an anisotropic extension.
+Another alternative is a space-time anisotropic extension.
 It is motivated by the Horava-Lifshitz (HL) gravity \cite{Horava:2009uw} which was proposed as a quantum gravity theory.
 It is based on anisotropic scaling of space and time as a fundamental symmetry, abandoning the Lorentz symmetry at short distance.
 In the IR limit, the theory reduces to GR when the Lorentz violating parameter $\lambda$ becomes 1.
-There has been considerable interest in the theory and various aspects have been investigated \cite{Mukohyama:2010xz}.
+When $\lambda\neq1$, the HL gravity becomes a Lorentz violating Einstein-Hilbert action and the extended HL gravity \cite{Blas:2009qj,Moon:2011xi} reduces to Lorentz violating scalar-tensor theory in IR.
+There has been considerable interest in the HL gravity theory and various aspects have been investigated \cite{Mukohyama:2010xz}.
 Among others, a BD type of generalization of the Horava-Lifshitz gravity was shown to be possible within the detailed balance condition in Ref. \cite{Lee:2010iu}, and the resulting theory reduces in the IR limit to the usual BD theory with a negative cosmological constant.
+On the other hand, our main interest is to investigate the possibility of modifying the original BD theory in such a way that the resulting theory can accommodate space-time anisotropy which breaks Lorentz symmetry at low energy and we will test whether such a theory is phenomenologically viable.
 From the theoretical point of view, breaking of the full diffeomorphism invariance coming from the anisotropy puts strong constraint in the resulting theory.
 The breaking causes the theory to have an additional scalar degree of freedom, whose behavior could create serious problems, such as a ghost or classical instability or the strong coupling problem.
 On the experimental side, it should pass the solar system test which requires $\omega_{{\rm BD}}$ has to be big in the original BD theory.